AI Overviews Readiness: Clear Pages, Sources, and Next Steps

 If your site already has content in these buckets, do not rewrite from zero.
 Upgrade structure, add proof points, and reduce vague filler.

-Measurement model for zero-click reality
+Measurement model for answer-style search

 - Branded query growth after publishing updates.